 - 1. Causes confusion or misunderstanding due to duplication of or similarity with an existing name, location, or other street name within Salt Lake County; - 2.
 Is the name of an entity or business associated with tobacco, alcohol, pornography, or subject to police regulation; - 3.
 Is discriminatory of or derogatory towards any race, gender, creed, political affiliation, or similar consideration; - 4.
 Recognizes a single person for a contribution similar or identical to the efforts made by other persons or a group of persons; or, - 5.
 Consists of a logo or trade name for a commercially available product or service. - D. 1.
-A petition for a commemorative street name shall be initially reviewed and considered for recommendation by the addressing agency which shall review the proposal for compliance with the provisions of this section and Chapter 2.49 of these ordinances.
-The addressing agency may also request the review and recommendation of the engineering division, operations division, and public safety service providers, where necessary. - The recommendation of the addressing agency shall be forwarded for review and approval by the mayor.
-The mayor shall review the proposal and send a written recommendation regarding the proposal to the county council. - 3.
-Final approval, either accepting or rejecting the petition, shall made by the county council.
-The council may, in its discretion, conduct a public hearing regarding the proposed name change before making a final decision. - E. 1.
-If approved by the county council, the commemorative name shall be processed by the addressing agency, which shall record the commemorative name as officially adopted. - A street's official numerical designation or other certified name shall be used, not the commemorative name. - 3.
-The cost of making and installing appropriate plaques or signs designating the commemorative name shall be paid by the original requestors.
+A petition for a commemorative street name shall be initially reviewed and considered for recommendation by the addressing [agency] authority which shall review the proposal for compliance with the provisions of this section and Chapter 2.49 of these ordinances.
+The addressing [agency]authority may also request the review and recommendation of the engineering division, operations division, and public safety service providers, where necessary. - 2.
+The recommendation of the addressing [agency]authority shall be forwarded for review and approval by the mayor.
+The mayor shall review the proposal and send a written recommendation regarding the proposal to the county council or contract municipality's official governing body. - 3.
+Final approval, either accepting or rejecting the petition, shall be made by the county council or contract municipality's official governing body.
+The county council or contract municipality's official governing body may in its discretion, conduct a public hearing regarding the proposed name change before making a final decision.

+E. 1.
+If approved by the county council or contract municipality's official governing body, the commemorative name shall be processed by the addressing [agency]authority, which shall record the commemorative name as officially adopted.

+2. A street's official numerical designation or other certified name shall be used, not the commemorative name.